AshMagill/mernrod/README.md

    ```
 4. Follow the prompts and restart your computer when the install is complete.

- Here is a YouTube video with a detailed install guide, including a base Arch Linux Install:
+<b> Here is a YouTube video with a detailed install guide, including a base Arch Linux Install:</b>
  </br>
 </br>